-Exempt rules expire two years from the date that the rules are published in the State Register.
+Unless otherwise provided in the authorizing law, exempt rules expire two years from the date that the rules are published in the State Register.
 Once expired, the law authorizing exemption will also expire, so you will be unable to use the exempt process again.